nipafx/nipafx.dev/content/articles/2021-05-05-record-semantics.md

 // newRange: [0; 10]
 ```

-The language can derive `with` expressions precisely because `Range`s API is aligned with its declaration.
+The language can derive `with` expressions precisely because `Range`'s API is aligned with its declaration.
 And similar to before, we can rely on `newRange` being exactly like `range` except for `low` - there can be no hidden state that we failed to transport.
 And the language really doesn't have to do much here: